vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

   AM or later is ideal.
 But I can manage 9:30 AM if needed for a meeting, as long as I don't have a sleep backlog and try to get at least 8 hours of sleep (ideally more).

+## Sleep cycle adjustment from 2025-02-22 onward in light of temperature changes

+Around Saturday 2025-02-22, I decided to adjust my sleep cycle to earlier, in light of temperature changes that make it easier for me to wake up earlier.
+The temperature changes themselves are relatively small, but significant as they are around the threshold.
+Specifically, the minimum indoor temperature achieved between 8 AM and 10 AM increased from around 57-59 degrees Fahrenheit to about 60-61 degrees Fahrenheit.
+At that latter temperature, my internal resistance/difficulty getting out of bed is significantly lower.

+On Saturday 2025-02-22, I skipped jogging and strength exercises specifically to shorten my day so that I could sleep a couple hours earlier than I normally would, while still doing approximately as much in terms of other stuff, and maintaining the usual gaps between meals and between meals and sleep.
+This worked; I ended up going to sleep at 11:37 PM, two hours earlier than the previous day (1:53 AM).

+On Sunday 2025-02-23, I got up to urinate mid-sleep at 5:45 AM, then went back to bed, and then I woke up at 9:49 AM.
+This was about ten hours of sleep, helping me catch up on my sleep backlog while still waking up a little earlier than usual (though not as early as I'd like to).

+I then had a fairly normal day on Sunday.
+I ended up getting delayed at the end, and went to sleep at 12:39 AM.

+It was relatively warm/hot on the morning of Monday 2025-02-24, and after getting up to urinate at 5:24 AM, I didn't fully fall back to sleep.
+I ended up waking up at 7:29 AM.
+As I wasn't used to waking up this early, I didn't initially have enough bowel pressure.
+I went for bowel movement at 9:45 AM with very little pressure, but still had a normal bowel movement.

+On Monday night, I went to sleep at 12:06 AM, which was now a kind of new normal.
+I also made sure to urinate right before going to bed, to reduce the chances of needing mid-sleep urination.
+I set my alarms for 8:15 AM and 8:30 AM for a meeting at 9 AM.

+On the morning of Tuesday 2025-02-25, I did not have mid-sleep urination.
+I woke up at 7:54 AM, and went for bowel movement at 8:28 AM, which represents a typical gap between waking up and bowel movement.